suntorch/Dazzler.Wiki/README.md

    ...
 }
 ```
-Now we can use our DbContext in the conroller classes, defining CustomerDbContext class type in the constructor method
+Now it's ready to use our DbContext in the controller classes defining CustomerDbContext class type in the constructor method
 in order to get it from service container.
 That's it.
-Now you are able to SP mapped functions in your controller.
+Now you are able to call mapped methods in your controller.
 ```C#
 [Route("[controller]")]
 [ApiController]